We have an untapped power to improve our world. Neil Armstrong once had a dream about it.

 Neil Armstrong's Dream

-On the night before he was to give a speech from the White House lawn, Neil Armstrong had a dream.
-Having just completed the Global Goodwill Tour with fellow astronauts Michael Collins and Buzz Aldrin, the tour eerily reminiscent of four Liverpool lads who crisscrossed an earlier part of the decade, Armstrong was exhausted from visiting twenty-four countries in forty-five days.
-In the comfort of the Willard Hotel, on yet one more comfortable hotel bed, he fell into a deep sleep.
+Having just completed the Global Goodwill Tour with his fellow astronauts Michael Collins and Buzz Aldrin, the tour eerily reminiscent of four Liverpool lads who crisscrossed an earlier part of the decade, Neil Armstrong was spent.
+In celebration of NASA landing men on the moon and returning them safely to Earth, the three astronauts had visited twenty-four countries in forty-five days.
+Tomorrow the tour would end with Armstrong giving a speech from the White House lawn.
+It would make the same two points as the ones he delivered at dinner after dinner along the tour: Man must never cease his wonder to explore, and the people's support of it is imperative.
+On this night though, in the comfort of the Willard Hotel, he fell into a deep sleep and had an unusual dream.
 The dream, no doubt, tapped into his recent viewings of those precious moments when the world became one.

 * * * * * *

-Two hundred and forty thousand miles later, a blue and white globe held its breath as the astronauts approached the surface of the moon.
-Gathered in family dens, in diners and bars, at airports and railway stations, around store windows on downtown streets — almost anywhere a television could be viewed — the people of Earth watched and listened.
-And with seven minutes left until touchdown, viewers heard an unusually tense Armstrong radio, “Program alarm.
+Four days and two hundred and forty thousand miles later, a blue and white globe held its breath as the astronauts approached the surface of the moon.
+Gathered in family dens, in diners and bars, at airports and railway stations, around store windows on downtown streets — almost anywhere a television could be viewed — the citizens of Earth watched and listened.
+And with seven minutes left until touchdown, they heard an unusually tense Armstrong radio, “Program alarm.
 It's a 1202.”
-No one, however, knew about the piece of paper on Jack Garman's desk about to play a significant role in the mission's success.
+No one watching, however, knew about the piece of paper on Jack Garman's desk about to play a significant role in the success of the mission.

-Fifteen days earlier, flight controllers and stand-in astronauts carried out a final simulation of the planned descent to the lunar surface.
+They did not know because they were unaware of what occurred fifteen days earlier when flight controllers and stand-in astronauts carried out a final simulation of the planned descent to the lunar surface.
 Three minutes in, twenty-six-year-old Steve Bales, the guidance officer at mission control, saw alarm code 1201 flash on his monitor.
 The code had never appeared during earlier test runs, and he had no idea what it meant.
-A half minute later, error code 1202 also flashed on the screen and Bales called Jack Garman in a nearby support room.
+A half minute later, error code 1202 flashed on the screen and Bales called Jack Garman in a nearby support room.
 Garman, a lunar module software expert, was all of twenty-four-years-old.